thoughtafter/omniauth-onetime/README.md

 26^8 = 208,827,064,576 permutations

-In order to compromise a password in 5 minutes an adversary will have to hash nearly 700 million passwords per second.
+In order to compromise a password in 5 minutes an adversary will have to hash nearly 700 million passwords per second to ensure the password is cracked within the time the password is valid.

 26^8 permutations / 300 seconds = 696,090,216 hashes per second